 Over the next few years new items were added to the range, which covered every aspect of farm life - animals in a range of positions and various characters of different ages.
 1924 saw Britains make its first promotional toy – the Nestlé World Cow.

-Although tractors were available in one form or another since the turn of the century, they weren’t a common site in the countryside until their increased use during and after WWII when working horse numbers were drastically reduced.
+Although tractors were available in one form or another since the turn of the century, they weren’t a common sight in the countryside until their increased use during and after WWII when working horse numbers were drastically reduced.
 The first tractor introduced by Britains was the 127F/128F Fordson Major.
 It was launched in 1948, just three years after the real tractor.
 It came with a choice of either metal wheels or rubber tyres, again following the trend in the countryside where tractors were playing an increasingly larger part in the day to day management of nearly every farm, within 20 years tractors became the chief mainstay of Britains business.
 The Fordson Major stayed in production in that format until 1958.

 In 1955, Britains bought a controlling interest in Herald Industries Ltd, the large manufacturer of top quality toy plastic soldiers and figures.
 This gave Britains access to the specialised plastic moulding processes and 1955 saw 23 figures and animals being introduced in this medium.
 These included a pipe-smoking farmer of the day, introduced as H2050 Farmer, carrying a shotgun.